 How to Recover a PowerPoint File From the Temp Folder

-If we were working hard in a PowerPoint presentation but unfortunately we closed the application before saving it to the disk then the chances that you can recover the PowerPoint are minimal, but you can be confident and have faith that a temporary file is saved in the Windows TEMP folder.
+Suppose we were working hard on a PowerPoint presentation but unfortunately, we closed the application before saving it to the disk.
+In that case, the chances that you can recover the PowerPoint are minimal, but you can be confident and have faith that a temporary file is saved in the Windows TEMP folder.

 You can recover an unsaved presentation in PowerPoint from the TEMP folder by following the steps below.
-But you should be aware that this process won’t guarantee that you can always recover the files from the temp folder so just start crossing your fingers before going ahead.
+But you should be aware that this process won’t guarantee that you can always recover the files from the temp folder, so start crossing your fingers before going ahead.

 Recommended: How to recover unsaved PowerPoint presentations

 How to Recover a PowerPoint File Not Saved?

 Whenever AutoRecover saves a presentation that you are working on, that information is stored in the PPTnnnn.tmp file, where “nnnn” represents random numbers that PowerPoint generates automatically.
 When you save your presentation (on the File menu, click Save), the PPTnnnn.tmp file is deleted.

 So, if the system was crashed or you forgot to save your file by mistake, then the chances that you can find a .tmp file somewhere in the disk is likely.

 You can run a global search in your computer and try to find a file with the following pattern: ppt*.tmp